 Always provide something specific the audience can do almost immediately.
 No matter how inspiring your message, every audience appreciates learning a tangible way they can actually apply what they've learned to their own lives.
-Inspiration is great, but application is everything: never be afraid to say, "Tonight, think of an employee who is really struggling--and then tomorrow, do (this) and (this) to try to rescue them."
+Inspiration is great, but application is everything: Never be afraid to say, "Tonight, think of an employee who is really struggling--and then tomorrow, do (this) and (this) to try to rescue them."
 Watch Dan Ariely on how we make decisions.

 Asking questions to engage the audience often feels forced.
 Instead ask a question you know the audience can't answer and then say, "That's okay.
 I can't either."
 Explain why you can't and then talk about what you do kplaceholdernow.
 Most speakers have all the answers.
-The fact you don't"”and are willing to admit it"”not only humanizes you but makes the audience pay greater attention to what you do know.
+The fact that you don't--and are willing to admit it--not only humanizes you but makes the audience pay greater attention to what you do know.
 Watch Nigel Marsh on work/life balance.

 Let's start with some preparation tips.
 Dopamine and epinephrine help regulate mental alertness.
 Both come from tyrosine, an amino acid found in proteins.
 So make sure to include protplaceholderein in the meal you eat before you need to be at your best.
-And don't wait until the last minute.
-When you're really nervous the last thing you may want to do is eat.
-Watch Amy Cuddy on the power of body language
+And don't wait until the last minute: When you're really nervous, the last thing you may want to do is eat.
+Watch Amy Cuddy on the power of body language.

 Cortisol is secreted by your adrenal glands when you're anxious or stressed.
 High levels of cortisol limit your creativity and your ability to process complex information; when you're buzzed on cortisol, it's almost impossible to read and react to the room.
 The easiest way to burn off cortisol is to exercise.
-Work out before you leave for wplaceholderork, take a walk at lunch, or hit the gym before a speaking engagement.
-(If you've ever felt more grounded after slogging through a solid workout you now know why.)
+Work out before you leave for work, take a walk at lunch, or hit the gym before a speaking engagement.
+(If you've ever felt more grounded after slogging through a solid workout, you now know why.)
 Watch Nilofer Merchant on walking meetings.

-If you're like me, "what if?" is your biggest source of anxiety: what if your PowerPoint presentation fails, someone constantly interrupts, or your opening falls flat?
+If you're like me, "What if?" is your biggest source of anxiety: What if your PowerPoint presentation fails, someone constantly interrupts, or your opening falls flat?
 Pick two of yplaceholderour biggest fears and create contingency plans.
 What will you do if the projector fails?
-What will you do if the meeting runs long and you only have a few minutes to speak?
+What will you do if the meeting runs long and you have only a few minutes to speak?
 The effort won't be wasted because the more you think through different scenarios, the better you can think on your feet if something truly unexpected occurs.
 Watch Simon Sinek on the way good leaders make us feel.

 Superstitions are an attempt to "control" something we're afraid of.
 (Lucky socks don't make an athlete perform better.)
 Instead of creating a superstition, create a placeholderroutine that helps center you emotionally.
 Walk the room ahead of time to check sight lines.
 Check microphone levels.
 Run through your presentation at the site to ensure it's ready to go.
 Pick things to do that are actually beneficial and do them every time.
-You'll find comfort in the familiar"”and confidence, too.
+You'll find comfort in the familiar--aplaceholdernd confidence, too.
 Watch Daniel Pink on motivation.

-Say you're speaking to a civic group on behalf of a charity you realize your presentation is falling flat.
+Say you're speaking to a civic group on behalf of a charity and placeholderyou realize your presentation is falling flat.
 In response people usually either try too hard or basically give up.
 If your primary goal is to land a contract and you can tell you won't succeed, shift to planting the seeds for anplaceholderother attempt down the road.
 If you see you won't get what you really want, what can you accomplish?
 Then, when the room doesn't go your way, you can stay positive, focused, and on top of your speaking game.
 Watch Brene Brown on the power of vulnerability.

 Now let's look at unusual ways to instantly improve your presentations.
 Many speakers tell self-deprecating stories, but simply admitting a mistake is a waste if you only useplaceholder it to highlight how far you've come.
 Instead, tell a story and let your emotions show.
 If you were sad, say so.
 If you cried, say so.
 If you felt remorse, let it show.
 When you share genuine feelings you create an immediate and lasting connection with the audience.
 Emotion trumps speaking skills every time.
 Watch Elizabeth Gilbert on creativity.